 In his Pocket

 If a player is asserting control and dominance over another player on the opposite team, he is described as having the other player “in his pocket”.

-At the end of a standard 90-minute football match, extra time may be added on-top to account for time lost during the game due to injuries.
-This can also be refereed to as “stoppage time”, making reference to pauses that have taken place during the match.
+At the end of a standard 90-minute football match, extra time may be added to account for time lost during the game due to injuries.
+This can also be referred to as “stoppage time”, referring to pauses that have taken place during the match.

 In the Hole

-This football phrase is used to describe an area of the pitch between midfield and the attacking line.
+This football phrase describes an area of the pitch between midfield and the attacking line.

 Into Row Z

-Similar to “hoofing the ball”, this football phrase refers to a type of kick that sends the ball way out of the area of play, making reference to the back rows of seats in the stadium.
+Similar to “hoofing the ball”, this football phrase refers to a type of kick that sends the ball way out of the area of play, referring to the back rows of seats in the stadium.